-During DRC meetings, committee members agree to abide by the following discussion process:
+During committee meetings, committee members agree to abide by the following discussion process:

-- The committee will select a Chair and Vice-chair - The committee will establish ground rules for how members should conduct themselves during meetings - The preferred decision-making process is collaborative problem-solving - Consensus of the DRC will take precedence over individual preferences - In cases of non-consensus, the Chair may call for majority vote of the committee; however, alternative perspectives will be documented - Planning staff and the project consultant will be present at all meetings to assist in the facilitation of meeting discussion with the Chair and committee as needed
+- The committee will establish ground rules about how members should conduct themselves during meetings - The preferred decision-making process is collaborative problem-solving - Consensus of the committee will take precedence over individual preferences - In cases of non-consensus, the Chair may call for majority vote of the committee; however, alternative perspectives will be documented.

-Role of Chair and Vice-chair
+• City staff will be present at all meetings to assist the Chair and committee as-needed Role of Chair and Vice-chair

-The Chair will ensure that the DRC meetings are conducted fairly and efficiently, that proper order and mutual respect among all participants is maintained, that there is full participation during meetings, that all relevant matters are discussed, that all committee members have an opportunity to participate in committee discussions, and that necessary decisions are made.
-To the extent reasonable, the Chair will seek consensus of the committee in decision- making.
+The Chair will ensure that committee meetings are conducted fairly and efficiently, that proper order and mutual respect among all participants is maintained, that there is full participation during meetings, that all relevant matters are discussed, that all committee members have an opportunity to participate in committee discussions, and that necessary decisions are made.
+To the extent reasonable, the Chair will seek consensus of the committee in decision-making.
 In instances where consensus cannot be reached, the Chair may call for majority vote of the committee following procedures set forth in Carlsbad Municipal Code Chapter 1.20.
 However, the Chair will ensure that minority viewpoints are heard and documented.

-The Chair will ensure that Principles of Participation and agreed-upon "ground rules" are adhered to.
+The Chair will ensure that these Principles of Participation and agreed-upon "ground rules" are adhered to.

-The Chair is responsible for ensuring that members of the public desiring to address the committee can do so at the appropriate time.
+The Chair is responsible for ensuring that members of the public desiring to address the committee have the opportunity to do so at the appropriate time.

-The Chair may speak to members of the media on behalf of the DRC, and represent the committee at public workshops, hearings and other public events as appropriate.
+The Chair may speak to members of the media on behalf of the committee, and represent the committee at public workshops, hearings and other public events as appropriate.

-The role of the Vice-chair is to serve as the Chair in the Chair's absence.
+The role of the Vice-chair is to serve as the Chair in his or her absence.